 With respect to Erich Fromm, it’s necessary to dedicate an entire paragraph since there are various dots to connect in regard to this reflection.
 I strongly suggest diving into the legacy of this whole systems thinker who have keenly addressed ecobiopsychosocial implications for a necessary cultural evolution of humankind.
 Fromm was who coined the term biophilia by making reference to the necessary return to the essential unity of love between Humans and Nature, that is, what we’re seeking out through Gaia Education.
 Moreover, the wartime exiled have precisely conveyed the alternative of a new humanity’s Final End by dint of his extensive work (3*).
 In his book “To Have” or “To Be” he thoroughly approaches the need of The New man and The New Society by stating the thesis on how “social change interacts with a change in the social character” and how ‘religious impulses’ provide the indispensable energy to drive humankind to achieve such drastic goal.
 He argues “that a new society can be brought about only if a profound change occurs in the human heart—if a new object of devotion takes the place of the present one.”
 (Fromm, 1976) Consequently, by exactly scoping out the collective mind, the sociologist expresses that “many political revolutionaries believe that one must first change the political and economic structure radically, and that then, as a second and almost necessary step, the human mind will also change: that the new society, once established, will quasiautomatically produce the new human being.”
 (Fromm, 1976).
 In this line, the humanistic philosopher maintains that “socioeconomic structure, character structure, and religious structure are inseparable from each other.”
 Fromm clarifies that the religious criteria he’s referring about, does not necessarily imply the “concept of God or with idols or even to a system perceived as religion, but to any group-shared system of thought and action that offers the individual a frame of orientation and an object of devotion.”
 (Fromm, 1976).
 Thereby he emphasizes this object of devotion is needed to move our powers towards a new mindset that is required to give shape to what the psychoanalyst calls a new “human Utopia” which demands “living in solidarity and peace, free from economic determination and from war and class struggle” (Fromm, 1976).
 Lastly, Fromm claims this new Utopia can be achieved insofar as “we spend the same energy, intelligence, and enthusiasm […] as we have spent on the realization of our technical Utopias.”
 Thus it’s easy to affirm the object of devotion that drives us is ecology, or The Oikos: our household, our life, as the crux of our human priorities as well as the wellbeing of the whole web of life.

 As we can see reality overcomes fiction.
 Nowadays many aspects from Brave New World have already ensued, others are situated in the forefront of science and technology, whilst others are on the brink of happening…the list is substantial.
 The Norte-Dame-des-Lande recent case is by all means an example.
 The called Zadists can be gazed as pagans or savages that flee from the totalitarian capitalistic system (4*) to a reserve where they “were seeking an alternative, simpler and more utopian way of life.”
 One of the members of this community said that they were “building something extraordinary, something that goes back to the simple life of our grandparents […] We are able to produce what we need, and we don’t need a lot” (The Guardian, April 9, 2018).
 Arguably they could have been inspired by the Huxley’s third scenario.
 Additionally, CONSUMERISM is clearly a sort of worshiped ‘GOD’ that everything sees, knows and controls (Dataism, a new kind of religion) and science is already able of setting up humans in tubes (creatures without any authority at all upon their lives), among many others current societal issues.
-That’s why we urgently have to act with skill and commitment –and the patient that entails the thriving of nature– to try to shift the overwhelming scenario from the Homo Ignarus Deus towards the Homo Sapiens Reciprocans.
+That’s why we urgently have to act with skill and commitment –and the patient that entails the thriving of nature– to try to shift the overwhelming scenario from the Homo Ignarus Deus towards the true Homo Sapiens Reciprocans state.